 All patients who are asthmatic and pregnant should receive asthma health education on adherence to medications, proper usage of an inhaler device, a written asthma action plan, asthma trigger avoidance and smoking cessation counseling when appropriate, and a monthly revision and adjustment of their asthma medications according to its control together with treatment of bronchial asthma exacerbation when present.

 Patients who are pregnant and diagnosed with bronchial asthma should receive adequate asthma assessment and treatment.
 Bronchial asthma should be treated and managed in pregnant women the same as in nonpregnant patients.
-(Evidence B).
+(Level II).

 As pregnancy is an important risk factor for poor asthma outcomes, all pregnant women with bronchial asthma should be considered at high risk for exacerbations that can lead to maternal and fetal complications.
-All high-risk women who are pregnant and asthmatic should be managed by pulmonologists and obstetricians in an interdisciplinary fashion to protect the mother and fetus (Evidence A).
+All high-risk women who are pregnant and asthmatic should be managed by pulmonologists and obstetricians in an interprofessional fashion to protect the mother and fetus (Evidence A).
+For pregnant women who remain compliant with their medications, the prognosis is good.
+(Level V)